Carmen: A Hip Hopera: History

-The Hip Hopera version was directed by Robert Townsend who also directed The Meteor Man and Eddie Murphy Raw and starred in the musical The Five Heartbeats in 1991.
-The Hip Hopera film was produced by MTV in 2001.
-There are some discrepancies with how the story is made different from its original play version as well as criticism of Beyoncé's movie debut performance.
+Director Robert Townsend also directed the 1987 stand-up comedy film Eddie Murphy Raw, and directed and starred in both the 1991 musical film The Five Heartbeats and the 1993 superhero comedy film The Meteor Man.
+There are some discrepancies with how the story differs from its original play version as well as criticism of Beyoncé's movie debut performance.
 In the book Carmen: From Silent Film to MTV, Perriam and Davies state that "Beyoncé ... is an accomplished, virtuoso singer, and she has difficulty bending her particular talents to spoken delivery".
 The opposite was said about Mehki Phifer who "has proven himself elsewhere an effective actor for television and film, but he seems to be uncomfortable here either rapping or singing".
+In the original play and Carmen Jones, Carmen was killed by Don José, the male lead; however, in the Hip Hopera version, while at Blaze's concert, she is killed by Miller and dies in the arms of Hill, the male lead.
+Also, this was the first widely released musical involving mostly rap.
+Some similarities between the versions include all-star casts (of notable celebrities of the era) as well as some musical themes relating to the scenes.